department-of-veterans-affairs/vets-website/content/pages/education/advanced-training-and-certifications/national-testing-program.md

 ---

 <div class="va-introtext">
 If you had to take a test when you applied to a college or for a training course, we may pay you back for the cost of the test.
-Find out how.
+Find out if you qualify for this benefit.
 </div>